Updated: 24th March 2021

-When considering a business partnership, there are two distinct types of dissolution depending on whether one partner wants to carry on trading, or if the entire operation will cease to exist.
+When considering ending a business partnership, there are two distinct types of dissolution depending on whether one partner wants to carry on trading, or if the entire operation will cease to exist.

 The main eligibility requirement for entering a Members’ Voluntary Liquidation is the solvency of the business.
 All directors are required to sign a declaration to this effect, stating that the business can pay its debts, including interest, within a period of 12 months, although it is often the case that a solvent partnership is dissolved well within this timescale.

-In order to be eligible for Entrepreneurs’ Relief, you must have owned the business for at least a year before liquidation.
-Qualifying assets may attract 10% tax instead of 18% or 28% as mentioned above, and if shares are being sold you must hold a minimum 5% of ordinary shares and voting rights.
+In order to be eligible for Business Asset Disposal Relief (BADR), formerly 'Entrepreneurs’ Relief', you must have owned the business for at least two years before liquidation.
+Qualifying assets will see the effective rate of CGT halve to just 10% up to a lifetime limit of £1 million.
+If shares are being sold you must hold a minimum 5% of ordinary shares and voting rights.

-Begbies Traynor has licensed Insolvency Practitioners across the UK who can guide you through a Members’ Voluntary Liquidation.
+Begbies Traynor has licensed insolvency practitioners across the UK who can guide you through a Members’ Voluntary Liquidation.
 We offer a free initial consultation at your local Begbies Traynor office – just contact a member of our expert team to discuss your circumstances.